ajfigueroa/ajfigueroa.github.io/_posts/2018-09-04-Unexpected-Closure.md

 After posting this error message to the [tacow](https://www.meetup.com/tacow-org/) Slack group, [@rydermackay](https://twitter.com/rydermackay) pointed out to me that the Swift language is capturing the right-hand side of the conditional in a closure.

-That is, given the conditional: `LHS && RHS` (LHS and RHS represent Left-Hand Side and Right-Hand Side respectively). `RHS` is being wrapped in a closure.
-More specifically, it is being wrapped in an `autoclosure` so that it could lazily evaluate the right condition if the left condition was false.
+That is, given the conditional: `lhs && rhs` ("lhs" and "rhs" represent Left-Hand Side and Right-Hand Side respectively). `rhs` is being wrapped in a closure.
+More specifically, it is wrapped in an `autoclosure` so that it could lazily evaluate the right condition if the left condition was false.

-This could be verified by looking at the source code for the [&& operator](https://github.com/apple/swift/blob/7f105e4e3a994e6ac87860d5bd7bf9942c52b4bb/stdlib/public/core/Bool.swift#L289):
+This can be shown by looking at the source code for the [&& operator](https://github.com/apple/swift/blob/7f105e4e3a994e6ac87860d5bd7bf9942c52b4bb/stdlib/public/core/Bool.swift#L289):
 ```swift
 public static func && (lhs: Bool, rhs: @autoclosure () throws -> Bool) rethrows -> Bool {
     return lhs ? try rhs() : false